 - Leadership: Develop the skills needed to be a successful leader in business and other settings.
 Skills such as management analysts to name a few.

-- Risk Management: Understand the risks associated with business decisions and how to manage them. work with management analysts, monitor labor statistics, study marketing strategies, work with sales managers.
+- Risk Management: Understand the risks associated with business decisions and how to manage them. work with management analysts, monitor labor statistics, study marketing strategies, and also work with sales managers.

 - Decision Making: Learn how to make decisions effectively and efficiently.